 For more detailed information about the application process, please visit our Pharm.D.
 Application Instructions.

 Receive your UMKC Pharm.D Education at One of Our Three Sites

 Springfield – Located in southern Missouri, the Springfield metropolitan area is home to over 525,000 people.
 Springfield has a strong economy based in health care, manufacturing, retail, education and tourism.
 The area is also a great launching point for outdoor recreation areas close to the Ozarks and Table Rock Lake.
-The pharmacy students attend classes and faculty have their offices in Brick City, MSU space located about 10 minutes by Bear Bus or car from the main MSU campus.
-The School of Pharmacy has specially designed space on the fourth floor of Brick City that was designed to need the needs of our program.
+The pharmacy students attend classes and faculty have their offices in Brick City, a Missouri State University space located about 10 minutes by shuttle bus or car from the main MSU campus.
+The School of Pharmacy has specially designed space on the fourth floor of Brick City that was designed to meet the needs of our program.